 Noble Rot was originally formed in 2013 as a food and wine publication founded by Dan Keeling and Mark Andrew.
-Dan Keeling was awarded the Louis Roederer Emerging Wine Writer Of The Year 2015, and Fortnum & Mason’s Restaurant Writer Of The Year 2015 runner-up – the dude knows a thing or two about his wine I’d say.
-Both are inspired by the Parisian wine bars such as Vivant & Clown Bar, driven by wanting to create something buzzy, informal, friendly and above all selling good food & wine – they opened this 70 seater restaurant in November 2015 in Bloomsbury.
+Dan Keeling was awarded the Louis Roederer Emerging Wine Writer Of The Year 2015, and Fortnum & Mason’s Restaurant Writer Of The Year 2015 runner-up – the dude knows a thing or two about his wine and restaurants I’d say.
+Both are inspired by the Parisian wine bars such as Vivant & Clown Bar, driven by wanting to create something buzzy, informal, friendly and above all selling good food & wine.
+They opened this 70 seater restaurant in November 2015 in Bloomsbury.
 It’s a relatively un-tapped area for a restaurant enthusiast like myself and I was delighted when the booking was secured.
-Before it’s refurbishment last year though it was known as Vats Wine Bar and it had been around since 1973 – way before I was born!
+Before its refurbishment last year though, it was known as Vats Wine Bar and it had been around since 1973 – way before I was born!
 The kitchen is run by head chef Paul Weaver who worked at St john Bread & Wine and also 5 years at the Sportsman in Seasalter.

-The menu is ever changing and not convoluted as is the wine list.
+The menu is ever changing with the seasons and not convoluted as is the wine list.

 A plate of bread at £4 seems a little on the pricey side until you taste how good it really is.
-On the left there is a malty rye bread with treacle which was almost desert like but was balanced out by the saltiness of the butter; in the middle is the exquisite focaccia with it’s onion topped crisp exterior coated in olive oil and last but not least the sour dough brought in by Hedone – only the best will do!
-We ordered second to mop up all the wonderful sauces.
+On the left there is a malty rye bread with treacle which was almost desert like but was balanced out by the saltiness of the butter; in the middle is the exquisite focaccia topped with onion, its crisp exterior is glazed in olive oil and last but not least the sour dough brought in by Hedone – only the best will do!
+We ordered a second portion to mop up all the wonderful sauces.

 Hedone sour dough come hither.